saevrenk/dataengineering_capstone/README.md

 python analysis_frontend.py
 ```
 ### Other Requirements:
-1. MySQL database root access requires "mysql_root_p" environment variable to be set
+1. MySQL database root password needs to be set as "mysql_root_p" environment variable
 2. Python>=3.0

+### Technical Challenges
+1. Spark SQL doesn't support UPDATE statements, so instead for the updates I used "mysql.connector", other than that almost everything is done with pyspark.
+Except, in visualizations pandas has the advantage, so I used sparkDF.toPandas() to work with a pandas dataframe.
+2. For the first menu version I used input().
+This created a more complicated interface; using [pyinputplus](https://pyinputplus.readthedocs.io/en/latest/) improved the interface significantly.

+### Visualization
-### Visualization answered the following inquiries using SparkSQL, pandas and plotly libraries.
+Ianswered the following inquiries using SparkSQL, pandas and plotly libraries.

-### Req.
+##### Req.
 3 Data Analysis and Visualization
 1. Find and plot which transaction type has a high rate of transactions.

 ![3_1](./images/3.1.png)